Protocol Integrity Audits for Funds & Boards

 Not a CRO.
 Not a biostats service.
 Decision infrastructure for governance.

-De-identified example • no sensitive data required • designed to be forwarded
+No sensitive data required • de-identified example available • designed to be forwarded internally

 The failure mode funds feel too late isn’t always biology.
 It’s design fragility.

-• You fund a milestone that can’t produce a decisive signal under real-world drift.
+• You may fund a milestone that cannot produce a decisive signal under real-world drift.

 What you buy: an auditable decision trail